MikyStar/MOOC_Udemy_ReactNative/README.md

 You never directly use a reducer, you pass by a trigger who will call by itself *all* reducers of the app (described in the Root reducers file)

+To trigger something on the global attribute state through reducers we will use _action creators_.
+Whenever an action creator is triggered, all reducers will be called once.
+To make sure only wanted reducers will do something, we pass an action type value and we switch case on it.

 ## Difference container - component

 A container is a component that needs to know changes inside states.